 Months of entry

-You may specialise within an area through a written dissertation, and the pursuit of original research, generally including experimental or observational empirical investigation.
+You will specialise within an area and pursue original research to be demonstrated by a written dissertation, generally including experimental or observational empirical investigation.
 Students may also take cognitive neuroscience modules within the Department of Psychology.

 Information for international students